FAQ

 When the machine is on setting 3, it operates at high power, which consumes the most energy.
 Typically, settings 1 and 2 consume less power.

-Yes, you can,but recommend.
+Yes, you can,but not recommend.
 The machine supports charging via a 5V 2.5A power bank while in use.
 It also supports charging while cutting if the charger output is 5V 2.5A.
 However, for safety reasons, we don’t recommend doing this as it will reduce battery life.

 The ultrasonic cutter operates through high-frequency vibrations that are typically too fast for the human eye to detect.
 Even though the blade is vibrating at high speed, the movement is so slight that it’s not visible.
 You can confirm the machine is working by feeling the vibrations or observing the cutting results.